-Brand utility, branded content, native advertisingnative advertisingNative advertising refers to ad formats that perfectly blend in the environment (website or mobile app) that hosts them: by following the publisher’s graphical and editorial codes, it is deemed to be less intrusive than traditional ads and is therefore bound to the notion of brand utility.Learn more… The multiplication of new terms relating to brand communication reflects a will on the part of advertisers and marketers to adopt innovative approaches in order to build a unique brand image and to create lasting attachment to the brand among customers.
+Brand utility, branded content, native advertisingnative advertisingNative advertising refers to ad formats that blend in perfectly with the other forms of content displayed in the environment hosting them (website or mobile app).
+Insofar as it follows the publisher’s graphical and editorial codes, it is considered to be less intrusive than traditional ads and is therefore connected to the notion of brand utility.Learn more… The multiplication of new terms relating to brand communication reflects a will on the part of advertisers and marketers to adopt innovative approaches in order to build a unique brand image and to create lasting attachment to the brand among customers.
 These concepts are part of an approach that aims to break with the traditional conception of advertising.
 While advertising is sometimes seen as a disturbing noise coming up in the middle of interesting content, it now aspires to be worthy of interest in itself by being either entertaining or useful, and above all engaging.
 Branded content is the association of a brand with quality content that goes beyond the strict framework of its value proposition.
 Advertainment is a subclass of branded content that uses entertaining content to promote the brand.
 Native advertising is a format in which the advertising message meets a number of content guidelines (editorial policy of the media) as well as form constraints (same visual aspect as the editorial content).
 Advertorials, which have been around for a long time, are one example of it.
 Finally, brand utility consists in developing a service or a group of services aimed at users for promotional purposes.
 It is a combination of the advertising approach and what is no longer mere content but an actual service with practical utility for the user, often available for free for an indeterminate period of time.

 Developing your brand utility: a competitive factor